Ultrasonic Bioreactors for Fermentation

 Click here to read mor about ultrasonic lysis and extraction!

-Hielscher Ultrasonics is long-time experienced with ultrasonically stimulated processes.
-We offer manifold ultrasonic reactors of different sizes and geometries.
+Hielscher Ultrasonics is long-time experienced with ultrasonically stimulated bio-processes such as cell stimulation, fermentation, cell disruption and extraction.
+We offer various standard ultrasonic reactors of different sizes and geometries for sonication in batch and flow-through mode.
 Alternatively, we offer customized solutions for the integration into your existing bioreactor.
-Since our ultrasonic processors are very versatile and require only limited space, retrofitting into existing biotechnological plants can be realized without problems.
+Since our ultrasonic processors are very versatile and require only small space, retrofitting into existing biotechnological plants can be realized without problems.

 The table below, indicates general device recommendations depending on the batch volume or flow rate to be processed.
 Click at the device type to get more information on each device.